"It's not that people are stupid. Most Americans are kindhearted, honest people who don't want to believe the other guy is not."

 Unfortunately, many of the companies seeking paid workers deal in pornography, and they disappear before mailing that first paycheck, Warner says.

-In a typical scheme, a company may spin a story that it needs electronics packaged a particular way for international shipments.
+In a typical scheme, a "company" may say it needs electronics packaged a particular way for international shipments.
 It sends the goods to a worker's home, along with packing supplies and preprinted mailing labels.
 The worker is instructed to take the product from the original packaging, repack according to instructions and run to the post office.